threefoldtecharchive/jumpscaleX_archived/docs/baseclasses/readme.md

 - _log_warning : method to log a warning statement
 - _log_error : method to log an error statement
 - _log_critical : method to log a critical statement

-it will record the context for the log statements as

-- self._location:self._name if self._name not in self._location

 ### how do baseclasses call each other